snowyTheHamster/autoImageRenameCropResize/README.md

 # autoImageRenameCropResize

-Automate image processing using python and OpenCV
+Automate image processing using python and OpenCV.

 These scripts will in bulk: